jonnor/dominant-sound/docs/notes/research-plan.md

 Measure in terms of dB.
 Ground truth computed from labels.
 Requires a labeled dataset with suitable labels.

+Purpose is to demonstrate this methodology and its usefulness, so performance does not need to be super high.
+Hopefully able to stay with simple and well-understood deep learning baselines.

+#### Using Sound Event Detection

+Supervised learning.
+Need strong labels.
+Both for training of SED model.
+But especially for evaluation of dB attribution.

+#### Evaluation

+How much of the "dB" can the model (correctly) explain?
+What would it be assuming perfect detection (upper boundary of performance).
+In only the intrusive events (Leq contribution, percentage of LAFmax), and overall (contribution to Leq).

+#### Feature representation

+Using a time-frequency (spectrogram) representation as the input.
+Maybe try to A-weight the spectrogram.

+Using off-the-shelf detection models.
+As vanilla training setup as possible.

+Candidates

+* CRNN like SEDNet a good baseline. https://github.com/sharathadavanne/sed-crnn
+* CRNN also described in Sound Event Detection: A Tutorial, https://arxiv.org/abs/2107.05463

 # Open questions